ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 **Note:**

 - For large-scale operations of cluster jobs: openmpi+openmp hybrid.
 Usually, `MPI` is used for communication between `nodes`, and `OpenMP` is used for calculation within a `single node`.
-The communication speed within the node is fast, and between nodes is slow.
+The communication speed within the node is fast, and is slow between nodes.
 For example, in the forward simulation in the petroleum industry, N nodes are opened at the same time, each node is forwarded with one shot, and each shot uses several CPUs for calculation.

 - For clusters, a cluster has multiple node nodes, each node can have multiple CPUs (physical cores), each CPU can have multiple cpu cores (computing cores), and each core can run two threads.
 Because a thread belongs to a process, a single process can only run under a single node, so threads cannot share memory across nodes.
 As for the physical core, the laptop we buy has a cpu chip, which is a single physical core, but this chip may have 4 cores, and there are 4 computing cores.
 :::